She takes a shower every day

 and cuts her hair five times a year

-she longs to be adventure girl.
+she longs to be adventure girl;

-half naked crazed and dreadlocked
+half-naked crazed and dreadlocked

 and sister to the wind.

 for the colored slips of paper

 the machine spits out at her

-and she doesn’t understand why people bleed each other in their hurry to obtain.
+they bleed each other in their hurry to obtain.

-She buys a second pair of black flats that she secretly
+She buys a second pair of black flats

 she doesn’t want to need

-because the only flats that adventure girl wears are the color of skin.
+for the only shoes adventure girl wears

-Skin that’s been moisturized with sunlight
+skin that’s been moisturized with sunlight

 She eats with a fork and spoon

 is a good helping of uncivilization, please,

-they can keep their colored paper.
+they can keep their dishwashers.

 and scrub it and slash at it so much.